wd60622/take_notes/README.md

 # Take Notes

 Command Line notes manager powered by the `typer` python package.
-Also used `rich` to display tables in the command line.
+Also uses `rich` to display tables in the command line.

 ## Quick Start